neon-sector/xenotime/DESIGN.md

 ### Internal

 **Internal Modules** can also be called Engine Modules, Core Modules, or just Engines, as they are smaller core parts that essentially make up the game engine itself as a whole.
 Most of these are stages in the game loop, except of course the loop itself.
+Placed in `/bin/mod/core/`

 #### The Core Engine (`xenotime`)

+**The Core Engine** is the central library that brings all the core modules together.

 ##### Resources